 If you’re planting it in a container, you can place it outdoor on the patio during the summer but be careful not to let it get exposed to direct sunlight for long.

 Bring it inside once the temperature begins to drop again.
-The good thing about Kalanchoe is that it can survive in a dry condition, and you don't have to worry about providing it a specific humidity level inside your home.
+The good thing about Kalanchoe is that it can survive in a dry condition, and you don’t have to worry about providing it with a specific humidity level inside your home.

 If you have a Kalanchoe plant, you might notice that some leaves start to curl up that look unattractive after a while.
 You can safely pinch these leaves off without hurting the growth of the plant.

-The leaves curling is often a sign that either plant isn't getting proper growing conditions or is a merely old leaf.
+The leaves curling is often a sign that either plant isn’t getting proper growing conditions or is merely old leaf.
 But if you pinch them off, the succulent will direct its energy on the healthy leaves.

 You may also decide to prune it to give it desired shape.
 You can use a snipping scissor or pruning sear to snip off the rosette, leaving one to two inches of the stem.
 You can use the pruned leave for new propagation or discard it.
 The plant usually recovers in a few months and grows fresh leaves to cover any gap.